Brightify/Reactant/docs/getting-started/architecture.md

 end
 ```

 Once you save the file, pop up the `Terminal` again and run `pod install`.
-When the command completes, open the newly created `.xcworkspace` file.
+When the command completes, open the newly created `.xcworkspace`.
 Your project is now Reactant ready!

 ## Recommended directory structure